St. Paul Winter Carnival 2026: What to See, Do, and Experience in Minnesota’s Winter Wonderland

 The tagline for the St Paul Winter Carnival is that they are the Coolest Celebration on Earth.
 To take the crown of Coolest on Earth has some big expectations.
 As I haven’t been to everyone on earth, it’s hard for me to agree.

 I think it’s a lot of fun.
-With so many fun things to do at the St Paul Winter Carnival, you’re bound to find something that is your cup of tea.
-I highly recommend you check out at least one event this year.
+With so many things to do at the St Paul Winter Carnival, you’re bound to find something that is your cup of tea.
+I highly recommend you check out at least one event in 2026.